post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-kyber.md

 --- abstract

-This draft specifies a TLS key exchange that combines the post-quantum Kyber KEM with a with elliptic curve Diffie-Hellman (ECDHE) key exchange based on eliptic curves secp256r1 (NIST P-256) and secp384r1 (NIST P-384).
+This draft requests codepoints for hybrid key exchange in TLS 1.3 {{hybrid}} that combines the post-quantum Kyber KEM {{kyber}} with a elliptic curve Diffie-Hellman (ECDHE) key exchange based on eliptic curves secp256r1 (NIST P-256) and secp384r1 (NIST P-384).

 --- middle